Snakes on a Plane: Production

 The story is credited to David Dalessandro, a University of Pittsburgh administrator and first-time Hollywood writer.
 He developed the concept in 1992 after reading a nature magazine article about Indonesian brown tree snakes climbing onto planes in cargo during World War II.
 He originally wrote the screenplay about the brown tree snake loose on a plane, titling the film Venom.
 He soon revised it, expanding upon the premise to include a plague of assorted venomous snakes, then—crediting the film Aliens—revised it once again to include "lots of them loose in the fuselage of a plane."
 Dalessandro's third draft of Venom was turned down by more than 30 Hollywood studios in 1995.
 In 1999, a producer for MTV/Paramount showed interest in the script, followed up by New Line Cinema, which took over the rights for production.

 Originally, the film, under the working title Snakes on a Plane, was going to be directed by Hong Kong action director Ronny Yu.
 Jackson, who had previously worked with Yu on The 51st State, learned about the announced project in the Hollywood trade newspapers and, after talking to Yu, agreed to sign on without reading the script, based on the director, storyline, and the title.
 Initially New Line Cinema did not believe that Jackson had actually signed on to the project and had to call his agent to clarify.
 Jackson would later defend his choice of starring in the movie by stating "it was the kind of movie I would have gone to see when I was a kid", further clarifying "I feel sorry for all those people that are going through that whole trip of 'Why would Samuel Jackson do something like this?' and 'It's lowbrow.'
 It's a movie.
 People go to movies on Saturday to get away from the war in Iraq and taxes and election news and pedophiles online and just go and have some fun and I like doing movies that are fun."
+Yu departed the project only a few months later.
+New Line Cinema went with David Ellis, who had directed Final Destination 2 for them and had also served as a second-unit director on prior Jackson movies with Sphere and Deep Blue Sea.